coderarjob/meghaos-x86/docs/x86/coding_style.md

 #### (1.2) Variable

-1. All variable names must be lower case, and multi word function names, must be joined by `_`.
+1. All variables must be lower Camel case.
+Do not separate out words with `_`.
-2. Global kernel space variables, must have `k_` prefixed.
+2. Global kernel variables, must have `k` prefix.
-3. Module/File name can be prefixed if that makes sense.
+3. After the `k` prefix, module/file name can be placed, in lower case.
+4. After the `k` prefix and the module name, a `_` separates the actual variable name.

    Example:
    ```
-   ADDR k_mm_page0_location;
+   ADDR kmm_page0Location;
-   INT  k_gdt_location;
+   INT  kgdt_location;
    ```

 #### (1.3) typedef